Alternate Ending: Little Outcast Youkai

 "Especially not this soon after the...
 Glorft's failed moon invasion," Reimu pointed out, pausing to work out the unfamiliar name.
 "You send any youkai down there, even one more inclined to read than to cause trouble, and I can guarantee they'll be up in arms."

 A short pause, with the only sounds being those of Coop enjoying the meal... then everyone in the room turned to face the three outsiders.
-Patchouli paled.
+Patchouli's face turned a paler shade of gray.
 "You wouldn't."

 Kiva shook her head, not really interested in the movies.
 Getting up from the chair she'd borrowed, she walked over to the basement stairs.
-Patchouli was seated there, half-heartedly reading an old science textbook that Coop's mother had been nice enough to loan her.
+Patchouli was seated there on an aged cushion, half-heartedly reading an old science textbook that Coop's mother had been nice enough to loan her.
 The librarian looked up as she approached.
 "Is this what it's like for you?
-Their lazing about, playing those strange games, repairing junk and having no real purpose in life, every single day?"
+Their lazing about, playing those strange games, fighting monsters, repairing junk and having no real purpose in life, every single day?"

 "Bluntly," Kiva told her with a long-suffering sigh, "yes.
-So if Jamie asks to take you to a good restaurant, I suggest turning him down."
+So if Jamie asks to take you out shopping, I suggest turning him down."

 Patchouli grimaced and silently urged those in Gensokyo to hurry up with the repairs.
 The sooner she could leave Jersey City, the better.